Malema predicts resounding EFF victory as he votes in Seshego

 As EFF leader Julius Malema cast his ballot in Seshego on Monday, he was adamant that his party would score at least two-thirds of the vote.

-After waiting in line for more than over half an hour alongside his wife, Mantoa, Malema expressed confidence that the EFF would secure at least 65% of the votes.
+After waiting in line for more than half an hour with his wife Mantoa, Malema expressed confidence that the EFF would secure at least 65% of the votes in Seshego.

-Speaking to the media after voting casting his vote at Mponegele Primary School, Malema said they the EFF had done all it could on the campaign trail.
+Speaking to the media after casting his vote at Mponegele Primary School, Malema said the EFF had done all it could on the campaign trail.

 “We have done everything humanly possible.
 We have gone to every corner of SA.
 The leadership and members of the EFF were on the ground.
 The people have heard the message of the EFF and they have received it very well.